When Fabio Cannavaro won the Ballon d’Or in 2006, he became the only defender to do so since Matthias Sammer ten years earlier.

 The last defender to win the PFA Players’ Player of the Year award was John Terry in 2005, who was the first to do so since Paul McGrath in 1993.

 The last defender to win the Football Writers’ Association Footballer of the Year award was Steve Nicol in 1989…

 If Liverpool top the Premier League at the end of the season, Van Dijk should be a shoo-in for individual awards.
 He’s been the leader and defensive rock in a team which has conceded just eighteen goals so far this season.

 And even if Manchester City win, as expected, then he should still be in the conversation alongside the likes of Sterling, Bernardo Silva, Sergio Agüero, and another excellent, underrated defender, Aymeric Laporte.

 But it feels like Van Dijk and Laporte would have to do something superhuman to be recognised in such a manner.

-Even though individual awards are flawed in a team sport, it is surely time that defenders are at least in the conversation, and not lambasted for one isolated error after a season of high quality defensive play against all the odds.
+Even though individual awards are flawed in a team sport, it is surely time for more defenders to be at least in the conversation, and not lambasted for one isolated error after a season of high-quality defensive play against all the odds.